 1. Definitions

-1.1 Terms defined in the General Terms and Conditions, the FlightPATH Customer Access Procedures and in any Transaction entered into by the Parties pursuant to this Storage Services Agreement have the meaning given to them in those documents.
+1.1 Defined terms used in the Storage Service Documents, including this Agreement, have the meaning given to them in Rule 1 of the Wild Goose Tariff.

-2. Term
+REPRESENTATIONS OF CUSTOMERS

+2.1 Customer represents and warrants to Wild Goose as follows, and such representations and warranties shall survive for the benefit of Wild Goose and are ratified and confirmed upon entering into each and every Transaction under the Storage Service Documents.

+Customer is duly formed and validly existing under the laws of its incorporating jurisdiction and is duly qualified to carry on business in all jurisdictions in which it carries on business;

+the execution of this Agreement and the Storage Service Documents does not violate any law, regulation, or order or Customer’s articles of incorporation or bylaws and does not breach any agreement to which Customer is a party; and

+to the knowledge of Customer there are no action, claims or proceedings threatened against or affecting Customer which might materially affect any of the Transactions contemplated in this Agreement or the Storage Service Documents, or which might affect Customer’s ability to meet its financial obligations under the Storage Service Documents.

+3. TERM

-This Storage Services Agreement creates the contractual relationship between Wild Goose and Customer for entering into Transactions utilizing the Services.
-From time to time there may be no Services provided, or no Transactions then in effect, in which case, this Storage Services Agreement will continue until either Party delivers a termination notice to the other Party.
+3.1 This Storage Services Agreement, made effective as of the date first above written, creates the contractual relationship between Wild Goose and Customer for entering into Transactions utilizing the Services.
+From time to time there may be no Services provided, or no Transactions then in effect, in which case, this Storage Services Agreement will continue until either Party delivers a written termination notice to the other Party.
 That notice will be effective at the commencement of the second Gas Month following the date it was given; provided that, if a Transaction is then in effect between Wild Goose and Customer, this Storage Services Agreement shall only terminate after that Tranaction is performed or terminated in accordance with its provisions.

-3. Wild Goose Storage Services
+4. Wild Goose Storage Services

-3.1 Wild Goose will provide and Customer will utilize those Services that the Parties agree to from time to time, as confirmed by an Appendix evidencing the Transaction entered into by the Parties.
+4.1 Wild Goose will provide and Customer will utilize those Services that the Parties agree to from time to time, as confirmed by an Appendix evidencing the Transaction entered into by the Parties.

-3.2 When a Transaction is agreed to by the Parties, the terms of the applicable Service Schedule will apply to that Tranaction, except to the extent it is expressly modified by the express terms and conditions of the Appendix in question.
+4.2 When a Transaction is agreed to by the Parties, the terms of the applicable Service Schedule will apply to that Transaction, except to the extent expressly modified by the express terms and conditions of the Appendix in question.

+4.3 Each Party consents to the recording of telephone conversations between the Parties concerning oral agreements for Transactions.
+Each Party hereby waives any objection based on the recording of such telephone conversations and to the admissibility of such a recording in a proceeding concerning the agreement before a court, arbitrator, mediator, or administrative agency.

-4. General Terms and Conditions / FlightPATH
+5. General Terms and Conditions / FlightPATH

-The General Terms and Conditions and the FlightPATH Customer Access Procedures apply to and are incorporated by reference into this Agreement and all Transactions which are entered into from time to time by Customer and Wild Goose.
+5.1 The General Terms and Conditions and the FlightPATH Customer Access Procedures apply to and are incorporated by reference into this Agreement and all Transactions which are entered into from time to time by Customer and Wild Goose.

-The Storage Service Documents and every Transaction entered into thereunder, shall at all times be subject to such changes or modifications by the Public Utilities Commission of the State of California as said Commission may, from time to time, direct in the exercise of its jurisdiction.
+5.2 The Storage Service Documents and every Transaction entered into thereunder, shall at all times be subject to such changes or modifications by the Public Utilities Commission of the State of California as said Commission may, from time to time, direct in the exercise of its jurisdiction.

+5.3 The Storage Service Documents will be governed by and interpreted in accordance with the laws in force in the State of California without regard for the choice of law provisions thereof; and the Parties irrevocably submit to the courts having jurisdiction in the State of California.

-5. Conflict
+6. Conflict